0mWindyBug/GhostMapperUM/README.md

 generally speaking , we do that by exploiting the iqvw64e.sys vulnerable intel driver (thanks to kdmapper's utilities - https://github.com/TheCruZ/kdmapper)

+## Usage
+set the path your your target driver in 'config.h' and compile

+just run GhostMapperUM.exe

+note your driver should not touch the DriverObject / RegistryPath entry args since we pass NULL there

 ## dump drivers
 You should read the detailed readme description in the original GhostMapper repo , in short :